Triumphant Quartet: Background

 David Sutton, Clayton Inman, and Eric Bennett all sang previously with the Kingdom Heirs.
 Jeff Stice played piano for The Kingdom Heirs.
 They left to form their own quartet, bringing in Clayton's son Scott as baritone.

-Since that time, their vocal lineup has stayed the same, which is rare in the Southern Gospel genre.
+Since that time, until 2023, their vocal lineup has stayed the same, which is rare in the Southern Gospel genre.
 When the group was formed in 2003, it was originally named the Integrity Quartet, but its name was changed to the Triumphant Quartet in 2005.
 The band's 2009 album, Everybody, was nominated for the Best Southern/Country/Bluegrass Gospel Album Grammy Award.
 Many of the group's early works were self-released, but the group is currently signed with Stowtown Records; it was previously on the Mansion Entertainment label.
 In 2019, their album, Yes, charted at No. 46 on the Billboard Top Christian Albums chart and won the Dove Award for Southern Gospel Album of the Year in 2019.

+In 2023, Scott Inman left the group to pursue a solo career and was replaced by Sean Barber.